athena-team/athena/README.md

 ### 2) Install *tensorflow* backend

-More informaction can checkout the [tensorflow website](https://github.com/tensorflow/tensorflow)
+For more information, you can checkout the [tensorflow website](https://github.com/tensorflow/tensorflow)

 ```bash
 # we highly recommend firstly update pip